AndreHolzer/MAGsearcher_dokumentation/docs/GS_T.md

 ```
 cd ./scripts/
 ```
-Get the latest version/release of the tool using the Pull or Git clone command
+Get the latest version/release of the tool using the Git clone command
 ```
  git clone https://github.com/AndreHolzer/MAGsearcher --recursive
 ```
-Alternatively you can manually download the MAGsearcher folder
+Alternatively you can download the MAGsearcher repository manually.

 Go to the [MAGsearcher GitHub page](https://github.com/AndreHolzer/MAGsearcher) and download the latest release as .zip file or use this [quick download link](https://github.com/AndreHolzer/MAGsearcher/archive/master.zip) to get the latest version.

 <img src="images/GS_T_1.png" height="300px">
 Unzip the folder using a common archive managing software

+## Create conda envionemnt

-Once downloaded make the MAgsearcher diretory your new working directory
+Make the MAgsearcher diretory your new working directory
 ```
 cd MAGsearcher
 ```